getapper/generator-g-next/README.md

 - add the AppHead component
 - add the GeNYG config file .genyg.json

+### yo g-next:pkg-mui

+It will install all MUI related dependencies, that is:
+- MUI core
+- MUI icons
+- react-hook-form
+- yup validation support
+- _form basic components based on MUI and react-hook-form

 ### yo g-next:page

 It creates a new page with a hook file